Do Cardio Before Or After Weights? (Solved)

 What the science says

-The same paper said that what ever exercise you do first, will have an impact on the second if done on the same day.
-So weights first will have an effect on the amount of endurance exercise you can do after.
-The paper is an intense but fascinating read and cites many other research papers.
-It's the most thorough I've read on this issue, here it is: Source.
+The same paper said that whatever exercise you do first, will have an impact on the second if done on the same day.
+So weights first will have an effect on the amount of cardio exercise you can do after.
+So it comes down to which is your main priority, do you workout to lift weights, or do you prefer the cardio side of things.
+Here's the research.

 I love running and understand that strength exercises help my running by working the core and leg muscles.
 It also gives me a nice body shape as I do the upper body.
 When ever I've gone for a run after doing strength training, I can't do as much.
 I will often schedule an easy run day if I am doing strength training on that day also.